 A: I am unapologetically myself.
 It’s important to me to role model for my students to be true to oneself, drawing on personal strengths and not hiding insecurities.
 This is especially important for my transition age students to witness and practice in their own lives because they are in this identity-forming developmental and social stage.
 I’m honest, transparent, and easygoing.
 My students connect with me easily and know they can trust me because they see that I’m a real person and can count on me showing up every week like this.

 A: Parents of transition age children are in a unique and important stage of parenting.
-This stage requires a different approach than parenting an adolescent.
+This stage of the transition to adulthood requires a different approach than parenting an adolescent.
 It’s important that each parent shows up in the transition with the desire to learn and improve, as they are going through a massive shift alongside the child.

 Parents of young adults should still hold boundaries, but this certainly looks different from how parents of adolescents should hold boundaries.
 Instead of holding the boundary from the angle of what the child must do, the parent should actually communicate what he or she will do to support and encourage the best in the child’s own decision-making.
 At end of the day, the son or daughter has a choice and can do what he or she wants, but that doesn’t mean the parent steps aside completely.
 I encourage parents to continue to hold boundaries, listen, and support, but from a lens that is more focused on them as parents and less on the child.